nais/doc/docs/how-to-guides/observability/alerts/prometheus-advanced.md

-# Customizing alerts
+# Customized Prometheus alerts

-This guide will show you how to customize the alerting for your team.
+This guide will show you how to customize Promethues alerts for your team.
+This is useful if you want to experiment with formatting, use a different webhook, or have a different set of labels for your alerts.

 ## 0. Prerequisites